Melancton Smith: US Constitution

 Smith moved to New York City in 1784 where he became a prominent merchant.
 He helped found the New York Manumission Society in opposition to slavery and served in the Continental Congress from 1785 to 1787.
 He played an active role in the writing of the Northwest Ordinance of 1787.

-He was the most important Anti-Federalist member of the State ratification convention at Poughkeepsie in 1788, where he made many of the same arguments as the Federal Farmer, bore the brunt of the Federalist attack and got into heated debates with Alexander Hamilton.
+Smith was the most important Anti-Federalist member of the State ratification convention at Poughkeepsie in 1788, where he made many of the same arguments as the Federal Farmer, bore the brunt of the Federalist attack and got into heated debates with Alexander Hamilton.
 Smith was so successful in opposing even Hamilton that he had been characterized as "one of the ablest debaters in the country".
 Following the ratification of the Constitution by New Hampshire and Virginia, and a letter he received from Nathan Dane, Smith became convinced that New York had no choice but to accept the ratification of the Constitution and could not afford to wait until it had been amended because of external threats.
 His vote for the Constitution, albeit with the recommendation of amendments, broke Anti-Federalist ranks and brought down Governor George Clinton's wrath.

 He was one of the few important landowners and merchants among the Anti-Federalists, and Smith continued in the Clintonian party.
 He was elected to the Assembly in 1791 and canvassed the state for Clinton in 1792 against John Jay.
-He died during the yellow fever epidemic in New York City in 1798 and is buried in Jamaica Cemetery, Jamaica, Queens, New York.
+Smith died during the yellow fever epidemic in New York City in 1798 and is buried in Jamaica Cemetery, Jamaica, Queens, New York.
 The homonymous Unionist naval officer Melancton Smith was his grandson.